MiscellaneousStuff/PhoneLM/README.md

 ## About

 Text to speech using phonemes as inputs and audio codec codes as outputs.
-Loosely based on MegaByte and VALL-E.
+Loosely based on MegaByte, VALL-E and Encodec.

 ## Method